ios-factor/ios-factor.com/index.md

 title: iOS-factor
 ---

-iOS-factor was inspired by the famous [twelve-factor app framework](https://www.12factor.net/), a methodology to write high-quality web services. iOS-factor uses the same structure and similar principals, re-written and applied to iOS apps.
+iOS-factor was inspired by the famous [twelve-factor app framework](https://www.12factor.net/), a methodology to write high-quality web services. iOS-factor uses the same structure and similar principles, re-written and applied to iOS apps.

 ## Background